RemcoTukker/RemcoTukker.github.io.old/AboutMe/README.md

 Available for new projects from November 2014!

+### Contact

+Just drop me an email at 0remco /@/ gmail \\.\\ com (remove slashes, backslashes and spaces, of course).

 ### What I Do Best

-* Analysis: modeling complex or distributed systems, business and user requirements, operations research
+* Analysis: modeling complex or distributed systems, requirements (user, functional, business), operations research
-* Software: programming in C++ (STL), C (MPI), Java (JBoss), JavaScript (NodeJS, JQuery), architecture of distributed systems, and of course, thorough documentation of code
+* Software: programming in C++ (STL), C (MPI), Java (Android, JBoss), JavaScript (NodeJS, JQuery), Matlab, architecture of distributed systems, and of course, thorough documentation of code
+* Machine Learning: Artificial Neural Networks, Unsupervised Learning, Evolutionary Algorithms

 ### Current Projects